mlainez/p4-roadbook/roadbook.md

 In a product box workshop, the customer is usually the main contributor.
 In our case unfortunately, not all your ideas have "real" customers (at least not yet), so you have to put yourselves in their shoes for now and come up with a "product box" that clearly illustrate what you plan on working on  during the project.

-In order to make things simpler, we don't ask you to build an actual box like the examples above but rather to create an A2 (or A3) poster.
+In order to make things even simpler, we don't ask you to build an actual box like the examples above but rather to create an A2 (or A3) poster.
 On it, we would like to at least see the following items:

 * A name for your app or game
 * A tagline (Snapchat has "The fastest way to share a moment", Spotify has "Music for everyone")